Our members come from diverse backgrounds with differing interests, knowledge, and concerns for the park’s needs.

 Currently, the Nature Center at White Clay Creek State Park is located in the Chambers House which is approximately 200 years old.
 It’s busting at the seams with collections, summer programs, and other activities.

-In June 2021, our legislature allocated $300,000 for the planning and design of the Nature Center Complex.
-Recently, our legislators’ request for an additional
+In 2024, our legislature allocated additional funding for the planning and design of the Nature Center Complex.
+Ground breaking on this project is expected in the 4th qtr of 2026.